tuniet/neptune-hotel/README.md

-# WIP - WEB STILL UNDER DEVELOPMENT
 # 🏨 Neptune Hotel – Luxury Hotel Website

 Welcome to the official website of **Neptune Hotel**, a fictional luxury resort built as a modern front-end development project.
 This responsive and elegant site allows visitors to explore rooms, view amenities, and book their stay at the Neptune Hotel.

 ## 🌊 About Neptune Hotel

 **Neptune Hotel** offers guests an unforgettable oceanfront experience.
-This project was created to simulate a real-world hotel website with a focus on clean UI, responsive design, and an intuitive user experience.
+This project was created to simulate a real-world landing page for a hotel website with a focus on clean UI, responsive design, and an intuitive user experience.

 ## 🎯 Project Purpose